nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases/one-step-validation-flow-based-on-lifecycle-only/create-a-button-that-triggers-the-task-assignment.md

 </td><td colspan="1">

-Users and Groups > Get Principal Emails
+Users and Groups > Get Emails With Permission on Doc

 </td><td colspan="1">